 The Board has adopted a majority voting policy (the "Majority Voting Policy"), the terms of which have been reviewed by the Toronto Stock Exchange, and believes each of its members should carry the confidence and support of the majority of Shareholders.
-Each of the current directors has agreed to abide by the provisions of the Majority Voting Policy.
+Each of the current directors has agreed to abide by the provisions of the Majority Voting Policy, which is available at the Company's website at www.oceanagold.com.